1 Changing the size of MySQL buffers

 the smallest possible type.
 For example, a

-column (1 byte) if all values are in the range0
+BIGINTcolumn (8 bytes) may be stored as aTINYINTcolumn (1 byte) if all values are in the range0to255. -

 If a column has only a small set of possible values, the column type is